forcedotcom/salesforcedx-vscode/docs/articles/user-guide/org-development-model.md

 After you make code changes, deploy these changes to your org.

-> CAUTION: Deploying source to an org overwrites the metadata in your org with your local versions of the source files.
+> CAUTION: Deploying source to an org overwrites the metadata in your org with the local versions of the source files.

 ![Deploy source to org](/images/deploy-source-to-org.png)